solidusio/solidus_support/README.md

 #### Loading files conditionally

-If you include `EngineExtensions::Decorators` in your extension and structure your files according to the expected paths, they will be loaded automagically only when the relevant Solidus engines are available.
+If you include `EngineExtensions` in your extension and structure your files according to the expected paths, they will be loaded automagically only when the relevant Solidus engines are available.

 Here's what an example structure may look like: